GNN-Enabled Robust Hybrid Beamforming with Score-Based CSI Generation and Denoising: Problem Definition

 Obtaining high-resolution CSI $\mathbf{H} \triangleq [\mathbf{h}_1;\cdots; \mathbf{h}_K] \in \mathbb{C}^{N_{{\rm T}}\times K}$ remains challenging.
 Although $\mathbf{H}$ can be obtained via some complicated channel estimation techniques, it may consume excessive wireless resources, thereby compromising the efficiency of information transmission.
 In most cases, only the imperfect\footnote{{Notably, the DL-based robust transmission and convex optimization based robust transmission are fundamentally different.
 The former aims to improve achievable rates by denoising the imperfect CSI, whereas the latter (via the S-procedure and Bernstein-type inequality) focuses on worst-case or outage-constrained performance. }} CSI matrix $\widetilde{\mathbf{H}}\in \mathbb{C}^{N_{{\rm T}}\times K}$ is available at the BS, which is given by

 where $\mathbf{E} \in \mathbb{C}^{N_{\rm T}\times K}$ represents the channel estimation error\cite{DAQE:2021}.
-We consider that elements within $\mathbf{E}$ are independent and identically distributed (i.i.d.) and follow a complex Gaussian distribution with $\delta^2_{\rm E}$ being the error variance.
-Here, we assume that $\delta^2_{\rm E}$ is available at the BS, which can be obtained through analytical methods or empirical measurements~\cite{2020:Jiwook}.
+We consider that elements within $\mathbf{E}$ are independent and identically distributed (i.i.d.) and follow a complex Gaussian distribution with $\delta^2_{\rm E}$ being the error variance. {Here, we assume that $\delta^2_{\rm E}$ is available at the BS, which can be roughly estimated through online statistical approaches or historical CSI measurements~\cite{2020:Jiwook}.}

 The main idea to address the graph optimization problem is to first recover ${\mathbf{H}}$ from its imperfect observation $\widetilde{{\mathbf{H}}}$, and establish a GNN-based mapping from ${\mathbf{H}}$ to feasible $\{{{\bf{P}}_{{\rm{RF}}}},{{{\bf{p}}_{{\rm{BB}},i}}},\beta_i \}$ that maximizes the sum rate.
 Specifically, there exist three technical tasks: \begin{itemize} \item {Building a powerful GNN model.} A GNN model is required to yield near-optimal solutions with fast inference speed and good scalability to dynamic wireless environments. \item {Augmenting limited high-resolution CSI samples.} The data-driven GNN training heavily relies on sufficient high-resolution CSI samples, which however, are available only in limited volumes.
 Therefore, a CSI generation model is required to produce additional high-resolution CSI samples for data augmentation. \item {Denoising imperfect CSI observations.} Given an imperfect CSI observation $\widetilde{{\mathbf{H}}}$, a denoising model is required to refine $\widetilde{{\mathbf{H}}}$ into a high-quality input to the GNN model based on the prior knowledge of $\delta^2_{\rm E}$. \end{itemize}